-Drinking containers that support the learning environment should be non-distractible, nondisruptive, non-spillable, not easy to damage property, insulated, easy to transport, and nonbreakable.
+Drinking containers that support the learning environment should be non-distractible, non-disruptive, non-spillable, not easy to damage property, insulated, easy to transport, and non-breakable.

-clearly labeled with the student's name.
+✓ All student products should be clearly labeled with the student's name.
 The school will not be responsible for the student's lost items or the student searching for items that are not labeled.